ScottMcGready/the-conference-bible/post_conference.md

 ## Transparency report

 Consider writing a transparency report post-conference that outlines any statistics about your conference, where sponsorship money was spent, and any issues encountered.
-While it may feel a bit invasive, this can positively impact future sponsorship opportunities and pre-emptively stop any hard questions.
+While it may feel a bit invasive, this can positively impact future sponsorship opportunities and pre-emptively stop any hard questions, or incorrect assumptions by anyone external.